juletx/academic-website/content/en/authors/admin/_index.md

     url: https://www.ehu.eus/en/web/informatika-fakultatea/home

 # Short bio (displayed in user profile at end of posts)
-bio: Student of BS in Informatics Engineering at the University of the Basque Country (UPV/EHU)
+bio: Student of BS in Informatics Engineering at the [Faculty of Informatics](https://www.ehu.eus/en/web/informatika-fakultatea/home) of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/en-home).
+Speciality in Software Engineering.

 # Interests
 interests:
+- Software Engineering
 - Artificial Intelligence

 # Education